AeroFlorian/netconf-parser/README.md

 ## Building NetConfParser locally
 NetConfParser can be built for Windows with pyinstaller
-*  pyinstaller --windowed --icon=fs.ico -F netconfparser.py --add-data "fs_ico_encoded;." --additional-hooks-dir=.
+*  pyinstaller --windowed --icon=fs.ico -F --onefile netconfparser.py --add-data "fs_ico_encoded;." --additional-hooks-dir=.

 * It will give an exe as output in dist folder
 Please zip it if you want to distribute it